-In 2023, the focus on the social part spans across all three material topics - from creating awareness for diversity and inclusion, to training and employee development by providing more courses in our learning management system, to safe and good working environments.
+In 2024, the focus on the social part spans across all three material topics - from creating awareness for diversity and inclusion, to training and employee development by providing more courses in our learning management system, to safe and good working environments.
 Furthermore, we will implement an HR system throughout the whole group to streamline our work with employee data.

-Diversity and equality: We will work on diversity and equality in the coming years.
-As a result, we intend to include the topic in our upcoming sustainability roadmap and develop projects to address these demands.
-We will strengthen our focus on diversity and equality in recruitment process and ensure that we develop and retain a diverse and highly competent workforce.
-Diversity and equality targets will be followed up on a regular basis, starting with developing a diversity and equality policy and training.
+Diversity and equality: We will strengthen our focus on diversity and equality in recruitment process and ensure that we develop and retain a diverse and highly competent workforce.
+Diversity and equality targets will be followed up on a regular basis, starting with internal training on our diversity & inclusion policy.
+We will follow this up into tolerance and respect.